php-pds/php-pds.github.io/README.md

 - `-beta(#)` is stabilizing, ready for public review, ready for wide adoption.
 - No `(-state)` means the the publication is stable and complete; further changes should be on a subsequent version number.

+This naming and versioning approach is inspired by [SemVer](http://semver.org).